Ks89/My-MEAN-website-server/README.md

 1d. reaplce INSERT A JWT SECRET HERE with an alphanumerical string (I'm using a random string with a length = 72)

 2. install all necessary tools (Node.js, redis-server, mongo db)
-3. execute this command 'npm install' into the root folder
+3. execute this command `npm install` into the root folder
-4. execute this command 'redis-server
+4. execute this command `redis-server
-5. execute this command 'mongod' (on Mac OSX use 'sudo mongod')
+5. execute this command `mongod` (on Mac OSX use `sudo mongod`)
-6. execute this command 'gulp' into the root folder to start this application (back-end)
+6. execute this command `gulp` into the root folder to start this application (back-end)

 All REST webservices will be available at http://localhost:3001